 Combine all the card pieces

-Once all of the pieces are dry, place them on the card – WITHOUT glue.
+Once all the pieces are dry, place them on the card – WITHOUT glue.
 Arrange them so they fit where you like, and then apply glue and one piece at a time.

 And That’s it!
 Your Hoppy Easter Shaker Card is done!